 12. Achiever - ISTP (The Craftsman) - Low key awesome.
 It’s my project.
 I want the credit and I’ll take the blame.We are always careful to emphasise to the cohort that this measures behaviour.
-It does not measure a person's values, aptitude, honesty, intelligence, personality nor whether they have any mental health issues or have been brainwashed.
-Conducted and Composed by Elizabeth Hunter™ - Last Update 13 March, 2019
+It can be useful in assessing stress, correct imposition (communication), energy and preferences.
+It does not measure a person's values, aptitude, honesty, intelligence, personality (nice or not) nor whether they have any mental health issues, are addicted or have been brainwashed.
+Conducted and Composed by Elizabeth Hunter™ - Last Update 24 May, 2019

 Statistics and Overview

 Approx. Population US: - 6.0% - =8/16 - M:8.5% - F:3.5%.

 Other Profiles: MYERS BRIGGS (MBTI) - ISTP - The Craftsman Introvert, Sensing, Thinking, Perceiving.
 KIERSEY - Artisan (=Craftsman) - Crafter. iPERSONIC - Individualistic Doer.
 Other - Craftsman.

 Career: Computer programmer or technician, pilot, race car driver, marshal, intelligence agent, banker, purchasing agent, securities analyzer or tradie.